M-SanchZ/M-SanchZ/README.md

 # 💫 About Me:
-<br><br><br>I’m an aspiring IT professional interested in systems administration, network management, and troubleshooting.
-Although I’m relatively new to the field and don't yet have formal industry experience, I am actively working on gaining hands-on knowledge through personal projects and self-study. <br><br>Currently, I’m focused on learning and working with a range of technologies, including **ticketing systems** (specifically **osTicket**), **Virtual Private Networks (VPNs)**, **Active Directory**, **DNS management**, and **network file shares and permissions**.
-I’m passionate about mastering these tools because I believe they form the backbone of IT support and network infrastructure.
-By building out my skills in these areas, I’m preparing myself to solve real-world technical challenges and support businesses with their IT needs.<br><br>Though I'm still in the early stages of my IT journey, I'm committed to gaining practical experience, and I’m always eager to expand my knowledge.
-I'm actively working through real-life projects that give me hands-on experience and a deeper understanding of how networks and systems operate.
-My goal is to transition into a full-time IT role, where I can contribute to a team, continue learning, and grow within the industry.<br><br><br><br>
+<br><br><br>Certainly!
+Here’s a more polished and industry-focused version of your statement, tailored to highlight your enthusiasm, commitment, and proactive approach to gaining experience in IT:

+---

+As an aspiring IT professional with a strong interest in systems administration, network management, and troubleshooting, I am actively building a foundation of hands-on experience to complement my academic knowledge.
+Although I am relatively new to the field, I am dedicated to developing a comprehensive skill set and am actively pursuing opportunities to deepen my expertise.

+Currently, I am focusing on gaining practical experience with a variety of critical IT tools and technologies, including ticketing systems such as osTicket, Virtual Private Networks (VPNs), Active Directory, DNS management, and network file shares and permissions.
+These areas are essential to IT support and infrastructure management, and I am committed to mastering them to effectively address technical challenges and provide value to businesses.

+Through self-study and personal projects, I am enhancing my understanding of network and system operations, and I am developing a hands-on approach to solving real-world IT problems.
+These projects allow me to apply theoretical knowledge to practical scenarios, reinforcing my ability to troubleshoot, manage systems, and support network operations.

+While I am in the early stages of my career, I am highly motivated to transition into a full-time IT role where I can contribute to a team, continue expanding my skills, and grow within the industry.
+I am eager to leverage my passion for technology and my dedication to ongoing learning to make a meaningful impact in a professional IT environment.

+---

+This version emphasizes your proactive learning, the practical tools you're working with, and your commitment to growth—qualities that align well with what employers in the IT industry are looking for..<br><br><br><br>

 ## 🌐 Socials: